horo-t/explainers/script_element_supports.md

 ## Summary

-Provides a unified way to detect new features (ex: importmap, speculationrules) which use the script element.
+Provides a unified way to detect new features that use script elements.

 ## Motivation